yanyu-ai/OAM-Net/README.md

 # OAM-Net
-The project includes the supplementary files of the paper, including materials, data, and code.
+The project contains the V1Net model along with the CNN, AlexNet, Transformer, and V2Net architectures employed in the comparative experiments presented in the paper.